LedgerHQ/lib-ledger-core/README.md

 Make sure that your have `PostgreSQL` installed on your machine, otherwise the `CMake` command `find_package(PostgreSQL REQUIRED)` will fail during configuration.

+All Nix builds currently build with Postgres support by default.

 #### Build

 To compile libcore with PostgreSQL support, you should add `-DPG_SUPPORT=ON` to your